etlbox/etlbox.website/doks_v1.8/content/pricing/index.md

 You can optionally purchase access to the ETLBox source code.

 #### What does "Company-wide use" mean?
-The standard licenses (Personal Use, Company-Wide Use) allows usage of ETLBox inside your own company only.
+The standard licenses (Personal Use, Company-Wide Use, and Project) allow usage of ETLBox inside your own company or for a specific customer project only.
 Only developers from the registered company may build software or apps on top of ETLBox.
-If you plan to distribute ETLBox as part of your products to 3rd parties, please obtain a REDISTRIBUTABLE license.
+Software-as-a-Service (SaaS) is not included.
+If you plan to distribute ETLBox as part of your products to 3rd parties, or to offer it as part of a SaaS solution, please obtain a REDISTRIBUTABLE license.

 #### Software as a Service - which license should I choose?
-If your SaaS is deployed on servers under your control, you may choose between the Company-Wide Use and Redistributable licenses.
+SaaS is allowed only with the Redistributable license (ENTERPRISE OEM).
+The Company and Project licenses do not cover SaaS — including when the service runs on servers you control.
+If you offer ETLBox as part of a cloud-based, multi-tenant, or on-demand service, choose Redistributable.
 Please ask for a quote and provide us with a short description of your setup.

 #### What is the REDISTRIBUTABLE license for?
-The REDISTRIBUTABLE license lets you use ETLBox in software products you sell or ship to customers.
+The REDISTRIBUTABLE license lets you use ETLBox in software products you sell or ship to customers, and in Software-as-a-Service (SaaS) solutions.
 It provides license-check-free packages and source code access, enabling you to integrate ETLBox into your own product for distribution.
+SaaS is not covered by the Company or Project licenses.